Snowmass 2021 whitepaper: Proton structure at the precision frontier: Theory

-The inclusion of QED corrections in the DGLAP evolution equations, and the corresponding photon PDF goes back about two decades.
+The inclusion of QED corrections in the DGLAP evolution equations and the photon PDF goes back about two decades.
 MRST provided the first publicly available QED set~\cite{Martin:2004dh}, using splitting kernels at $\mathcal{O}(\alpha)$ in QED and a model where the input photon was generated radiatively from the quarks below input.
-Subsequent sets either used similar phenomenological models~\cite{Schmidt:2015zda}, or constrained the photon by utilising the distinctly limited sensitivity of DIS and Drell-Yan data to the PI channel \cite{Ball:2013hta,xFitterDevelopersTeam:2017fxf}.
+Subsequent sets either used similar phenomenological models~\cite{Schmidt:2015zda} or constrained the photon by utilizing the distinctly limited sensitivity of DIS and Drell-Yan data to the PI channel \cite{Ball:2013hta,xFitterDevelopersTeam:2017fxf}.
 This automatically led to photon PDF uncertainties of at least $10\%$ and often considerably more.
 Moreover, the distinction between the elastic and inelastic photon emission was rarely considered.
-In~\cite{Martin:2014nqa,Harland-Lang:2016apc,Harland-Lang:2016kog} it was shown how a more accurate determination of the input photon distribution could be obtained by using the elastic form factors of the proton, which are experimentally well determined.
-However, as discussed long ago in e.g.~\cite{Budnev:1975poe}, in fact the entire contribution from both elastic and inelastic emission to the photon PDF are directly related to the corresponding structure functions, $F_{1,2}^{\rm el}$, $F_{1,2}^{\rm inel}$, as was also discussed in~\cite{Anlauf:1991wr,Blumlein:1993ef,Mukherjee:2003yh,Luszczak:2015aoa}.
-This basic idea has been provided with a precise theoretical framework by the LUXqed group~\cite{Manohar:2017eqh,Manohar:2016nzj}, and they were able to provide a publicly available photon PDF with uncertainties which are due overwhelmingly to those on the structure functions used as input.
+Refs.~\cite{Martin:2014nqa,Harland-Lang:2016apc,Harland-Lang:2016kog} have shown how a more accurate determination of the input photon distribution could be obtained by using the elastic form factors of the proton, which are experimentally well determined.
+However, as discussed long ago in e.g.~\cite{Budnev:1975poe}, in fact the entire contribution to the photon PDF from both elastic and inelastic emissions is directly related to the corresponding structure functions, $F_{1,2}^{\rm el}$, $F_{1,2}^{\rm inel}$, as was also discussed in~\cite{Anlauf:1991wr,Blumlein:1993ef,Mukherjee:2003yh,Luszczak:2015aoa}.
+This basic idea has been realized within a precise theoretical framework by the LUXqed group~\cite{Manohar:2017eqh,Manohar:2016nzj}, and they were able to provide a publicly available photon PDF with uncertainties which are due overwhelmingly to those from the structure functions used as input.
 This approach improves the precision of the photon PDF to the level of a few percent.
 Moreover, QED DGLAP splitting kernels have now been calculated to $\mathcal{O}(\alpha\alpha_S)$ \cite{deFlorian:2015ujt} and $\mathcal{O}(\alpha^2)$ \cite{deFlorian:2016gvk}.
 These are implicit in the LUXqed approach, but also easily implemented in DGLAP evolution codes.